Tiger Woods Fast Facts

 June 3, 2012 - Ties Jack Nicklaus on 73 PGA Tour victories at the Memorial Tournament.

 July 2, 2012 - Beats Nicklaus' PGA Tour record with the AT&T National win.
-Woods' 74th PGA Tour win ranks him in second place for the all-time list behind Sam Snead with 82 wins.
+Woods' 74th PGA Tour win ranks him in second place on the all-time list.

-July 2012 - Loses the title of world's best-paid athlete on the Fortunate 50, the Sports Illustrated ranking of the top-paid US athletes.
-Boxer Floyd Mayweather Jr. is listed as No. 1, knocking Woods out of the top spot for the first time since the list began in 2004.

 March 25, 2013 - Woods wins the Arnold Palmer Invitational for the eighth time, and regains the No. 1 spot.